SaqlineShabbir/Chat-Application-RTKQ/README.md

 # Project Plan - Chat Application with RTK Query

+## users

+1.admin@admin.com
+password : 123456

+2.create another user and send message then to check live chating open the application in to tap with different user

 ## Requirement Analysis

 1. user can register. afer registering, user will be automatically logged in, we will store login info to localstorage (for login persistance) and redirected to inbox page